ReallySmallSoftware/cordova-plugin-firestore/README.md

 This conversion also happens when specify a field in a where condition.

 ### timestampsInSnapshots
-This option is provided for compatability with upcoming Firestore changes.
+This option is provided for compatibility with upcoming Firestore changes.
 By default this option is set to `false` but you are advised to heed the following if you wish for your app to continue to work in the browser implementation:

 ```